The Crooked Treehouse

 The Doctor.
 Clara.
 Aliens.
 Time travel.
 Death.
 The usual.
 Surely there will be no consequences spinning out of this perfectly fine, but not remarkably interesting episode.

-Episode 2: The Zygon Invasion
+Serial 2: The Zygon Invasion/The Zygon Inversion

 (12, Clara, Osgood, Kate Stewart, Zygons)